globalcitizen/svglover/README.md

 Also note that I basically only test it with the output of [primitive](https://github.com/fogleman/primitive), which generates simple SVGs automatically from bitmap/raster images.
 (This could be viewed as a form of compression)

+If you really want to squash your SVGs, try running them through [SVGO](https://github.com/svg/svgo) and/or gzipping them.
+We don't yet have gzip support here, but it would be a great feature to add.

 The latest code can always be found at [Github](https://github.com/globalcitizen/svglover).

 ## News